 Rhizomes are also used by the plant to store energy, since they are thicker than above ground stems and under the soil where they are safe from freezing temperatures.
 Many cold weather perennials have rhizomes, and they use this energy storage to survive underground through the winter.

-Because they spread stealthily and are hard to kill, rhizomes can be the source of some serious weed problems.
+Since they spread stealthily and are hard to kill, rhizomes can be the source of some serious weed problems.
 Some plants will sprout from even a tiny fragment of rhizome, meaning that eradicating certain weeds can be very difficult.
 By the same token, it can be very helpful if you’re looking for a lasting and spreading groundcover in the garden.

 What Plants Have Rhizomes?